gophercoders/website/content/lessons/KS2/lower/further-selection.md

 The answer is

 False is the opposite of true

 True is the opposite of false
 {{< /expandingButton >}}

 These are the logical opposites of each other.
 This is called negation.

+Negation is a really common in computer programs.
+We'll show you an example in a minute.
+But it is so common Go has a special symbol for it.

 The symbol Go used to logically negate a boolean variable is `!` You can use this symbol in front of variables or expressions.
 If the value of the variable